Published 2nd Nov. 2023

 Summer in the Dolomites is one of Italy’s best-kept secrets.
 Forget the crowds vying for coveted sun loungers in Sorrento or the hordes of live streaming tourists in Venice and Rome.
 If it’s a slice of the real and completely organic la dolce vita you’re after, it’s in the Dolomites that you’ll find it.
 Tucked within the mountain folds is a blossoming food scene and an ever-growing number of boutique chalets and spas, that are just as charming in summer as they are in winter; you’ll quickly realise that the Dolomites are far more than a ski destination.
-Get your high-altitude thrills on its iron paths (via ferrata) that have turned the mountain range into one giant vertical adventure park; treat your tastebuds to Michelin-level apéritivos on terraces of mountain huts that have helped the region earn its nickname ‘gourmet valley’; and feel the benefits of its crisp alpine air as you while away afternoons bouncing between hot tubs and massage tables.
+Get your high-altitude thrills on its iron paths (via ferrata) that have turned the mountain range into one giant vertical adventure park; treat your tastebuds to Michelin-level apéritivos on terraces of mountain huts that have helped the region earn its nickname ‘gourmet valley’; and feel the benefits of its crisp alpine air as you while away afternoons bouncing between hot tubs and massage tables on an Italy holiday.
 Read on for our guide to summer in the Dolomites…

 To really enjoy the Dolomites, you have to walk.
 Adrenaline junkies will head straight for the hills’ 170 via ferrata (iron paths); a network of cables, rungs and ladders fixed to mountain range’s rockface.
 The even more intrepid will make a beeline for Giro del Sorapiss, a longer, wilder route that takes two days to complete, or the mighty Punta Anna, which rises to a hair raising 10,643ft.
 But summer in the Dolomites doesn’t just have to be about high-altitude adventure.
 In fact, it can be quite a luxurious affair.
 In a trend we’ve dubbed Bootiquing, you can have your cake and eat it too on multi-day jaunts that pass through some of the region’s most spectacular trails and end at some of its equally spectacular hotels and rifugios.
 If, however, like us, you need the promise of good food before venturing on a lung busting hike, you’ll love Alta Badia’s Peaks of Gastronomy event.
 Amble between its four Michelin star restaurants and 10 mountain huts – all revered for their fresh takes on traditional Ladin recipes – and sample South Tyrolean wines during al fresco tastings nestled between the peaks.